barbarer/py4e-int/_sources/iterations/WriteCode.rst

             .. activecode:: itr-ex-counta

                 output = ""
+                # Start x at -11 so it stays under 0
                 x = -11
+                # First line of a loop ends with a colon (:)
                 while x < 0:
+                    # Since the iteration variable is negative, increase the count
                     x = x + 1
+                    # Output reassignment is within the loop
                     output = output + str(x) + " "
+                # Close print parentheses
                 print(output)